-While they reached their lowest levels since 2017, high-yield corporate-bond spreads have been increasing since January in the US
+High-yield corporate-bond spreads have been increasing, especially in the US, since Trump's inauguration

+The increase accelerated following US tariffs' uncertainty.
 The spread is lower in the Euro Area than in the US for the first time in almost two years.